ClearScore/FED-home-test/README.md

  1. Build a carousel containing 2 slides.
  2. Build the first score indicator slide, and animate in a second panel for long term debt.
  3. Show the given score in the middle and with an arc outside that represents the score out of 700
- 4. The arc animates on load with a bouncing effect at the end
+ 4. The arc animates on load
  5. The data can be requested from [https://s3.amazonaws.com/cdn.clearscore.com/native/interview_test/creditReportInfo.json](https://s3.amazonaws.com/cdn.clearscore.com/native/interview_test/creditReportInfo.json)

+### Stretch goal

+ 1. Add a bouncing effect to the end of the animation of the arc

 ## What we're looking for
  * A stylish solution with unit test coverage